Key (entertainer): Fashion

 Key is considered one of the best dressed men in his country.
 His "unique and unconventional" style often mixes patterns and colors.
 In the media, his fashion has been compared to that of fellow idol G-Dragon; both are known to eschew trends in favor of pursuing their own distinct style.
 Key has stated that he enjoys trying new things to look different from others and that instead of being constrained by fashion, he cares more about the attitude towards fashion.
 He views fashion as a form of self-expression and prefers not to distinguish between masculine and feminine styles.
+Kim Eun-joo, a professor at the University of Seoul, has cited him as an example of non-traditional gender performance.

 Key has ventured into the fashion industry.
 For instance, he collaborated with designer Ko Tae-yong on self-designed sweatshirts depicting his dogs and sold them for charity.
 In addition, he was appointed one of SM Entertainment's fashion directors and has been designing Shinee's concert outfits since 2015.
 The costumes for Shinee's 2015 single "View" were based on Key's ideas, adopting a vintage, skater-inspired aesthetic at a time when other groups mostly wore uniforms.
 In 2016, Key collaborated with Japanese illustrator Bridge Ship House for Shinee's fifth Korean concert tour Shinee World V. His primary goal was to achieve a balance between Shinee's identity as a group and each member's individual identities.
 Key also became a special editor for the Korean Elle, sharing his personal lifestyle in a column called "Key Story", which was released bi-weekly by the magazine.
-He shared tips on colour contact lenses, cameras, applications, and more.
+In it, he shared tips on coloured contact lenses, cameras, applications, and more.
 In March 2017, Key worked with model Irene Kim to design new products for fashion brand Charm's.